exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 ## 2. Allow the weight to be set on the weighing machine

-A property with a private [backing field][docs.microsoft.com-properties-with-backing-fields] is appropriate here
+- You should add a property with a private [backing field][docs.microsoft.com-properties-with-backing-fields].

 ## 3. Ensure that a negative input weight is rejected